mia-recki/kite/README.md

 ## Features skipped for simplicity's sake
 - localization/internationalization (especially when it comes to semantic labels)
+    - no support for languages that are not written horizontally from left to right
-- accessibility accommodations past the basics
+- accessibility accommodations past the very basics
 - storing any data locally, including:
     - user customization settings
     - caching most recent data for offline consumption